FastAPI vs Go Gin for Solo Developers

 |---|---|---|

-| Type | Modern Python async web framework | High-performance Go HTTP framework |
+| Type | Modern Python async web framework on Starlette | High-performance Go HTTP framework |

-| Learning Curve | Easy-Moderate | Moderate |
+| Learning curve | Easy to moderate | Moderate |

-| Best For | Python APIs with auto docs and rich ecosystem | Performance-critical APIs and microservices |
+| Best for | Python APIs with auto docs and rich ecosystem | Performance-critical APIs and microservices |

-| Solo Dev Rating | 9/10 | 8/10 |
+| Solo dev rating | 9/10 | 8/10 |

 FastAPI Overview